-2. Use the manual to create driver disk.
+2. Use the manual to create driver diskette:

-If you need to use a floppy disk to install the onboard Intel network adapter drivers, use the MAKEDISK.BAT utility located at \Drivers\LAN\MAKEDISK in the ASUS Driver Support CD.
+If you need to use a floppy disk to install the on-board Intel 82550 network adapter drivers, use the MAKEDISK.BAT utility located in the Drivers\LAN\MAKEDISK directory on ASUS Driver Support CD.